cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 **Deliverable: What are the differences you noticed, can you tune your prompt to make ChatGPT more exactly match your script?**

 Step 8.
-Make a robot script using ChatGPT
+Mini Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+#.
+Using ChatGPT, make Pupper do a complex task of your choice.

+**Deliverable: Submit a video of Pupper doing your complex task.
+Submit the code script as well.**